10 Simple At Home Fall Prevention Exercises for Seniors

 Hold on to a sturdy chair back or a countertop.
 Stand with good posture and raise your leg straight behind your body, keeping it straight (don’t bend your knee).

-Do this slowly and deliberately, using muscles instead of momentum.
-Avoid leaning forward or using a rocking motion while raising the leg.
+Do this slowly and deliberately, using muscle rather than momentum.
+Avoid leaning forward or rocking while raising the leg.

 Aim for 10 repetitions on each side.